 To a drug addict, “relapse” is a four-letter word.
-It symbolizes failure and gives an addict one more reason to stay actively addicted.
-But what is relapse, and why do some addicts return to their drug of choice after being clean?
-As you learn more about relapse, discover five ways you can get over one and maintain a clean lifestyle.
+It symbolizes failure and gives a user one more reason to stay actively addicted.
+But what is a relapse, and why do some users return to their drug of choice after being clean?
+As you learn more about relapse, discover five ways you can get over your relapse and maintain a clean lifestyle.

 What is Drug Relapse?

 I’m sure you’ve heard this term before.
-It describes what happens when an addict who’s been clean goes back to using their drug of choice.
+It describes what happens when an addict who has been clean goes back to using their drug of choice.
 What you might not know, though, is that relapse isn’t a single event.
 It’s a process and occurs over time.
 Consider this scenario:

 A looming work deadline elevates your stress.
 In the past, you would have used drugs to relax and to motivate you to work, but you quickly dismiss that thought now because you know it’s not healthy.
 The stress continues for a few days, and now you find yourself thinking even more about using.
 You even dream about drugs.
 By the time you spot an old friend at the grocery store, you’re receptive to their party invitation, and you know drugs are on the menu.
 At the party, you use.
-Your clean streak is over, and you’re officially in relapse.
+Your clean streak is over, and you’re officially in your relapse.

-Though your specific relapse scenario might look different, do you see how a relapse occurs over time?
+Though your relapse scenario might look different, do you see how a relapse occurs over time?
 Understanding that fact can help you recognize when you’re headed toward a relapse and find help before it happens.

 Why Do People Relapse?